 The best option for this would be to attend a Bronze or Urban ACC Ride Forever Course which we provide in Dunedin, Central Otago, Southland and Canterbury on a regular basis.

-You will need a LAMS approved bike to attend if you are a Learner or Restricted Licence holder, and if required (at certain locations) we can hire you a motorcycle for the day at the relevant hire fee, which includes insurance and fuel.
+You will need a LAMS approved bike to attend if you are a Learner or Restricted Licence holder, and if required (at certain locations) we can loan you a motorcycle for the day.

 Step 4: Sitting your Restricted Licence

 If you choose to book this with us, you do not have to wait six months before sitting this Assessment.

 We can usually work out a course combination that includes training and your Restricted Licence Assessment in a small group environment, or we can arrange one on one tuition for $110 per hour prior to your assessment.
 Just let us know your preference.
 Again, if you need a LAMS approved bike we can arrange this.

 During this time, you can sit Ride Forever courses to further develop your riding skills.